Aivosto's Visual Basic tips

-Aivosto Project Analyzer can help you to ensure properly typed variables.
+Project Analyzer helps you ensure your variables are properly typed.
 It can list the implicit Variants and missing Option Explicit statements for you.
 Typing your variables is a very good habit and a sign of professional development.

 Some memory optimizations described in the previous chapter contribute to speed optimization too.
 These are getting rid of dead code and using appropriate variable types instead of Variants.
 On many occasions, when you minimize memory usage you will also minimize execution time.
 In some cases, however, the two goals may be contradictory.